 - 1/2 cup bread crumbs (optional, but recommended)

 - 2-3 cloves of garlic, peeled and finely minced

 - 1/2 teaspoon dried red chile pepper flakes, or 1-2 dried peperoncini chile peppers, crushed (you can also use 1-2 small fresh, red chile peppers instead of dried peppers -- remove the seeds and membrane inside to make them less spicy)

 - 1/4 cup chopped flat-leaf parsley leaves (optional, but recommended)

-Toss the spaghetti in the oil, garlic, and breadcrumbs until evenly coated.
+- Toss the spaghetti with the oil, garlic, and breadcrumbs until evenly coated.
 Add a little bit of the pasta cooking water, as needed, if the mixture is too dry.